AdrienFabre/CV/README.md

 You can find more about myself on [adrienfabre.dev](http://adrienfabre.dev/).

-I have just graduated from [Makers software engineering bootcamp](https://makers.tech/), I am looking for place where I can contribute to a culture of innovation, progress and diversity, a role where I can consolidate and extend my programming knowledge, notably in a compiled language, while also gaining exposure to product management and DevOps.
+I have just graduated from [Makers software engineering bootcamp](https://makers.tech/), I am looking for place where I can contribute to a culture of innovation, continuous progress and diversity, a role where I can consolidate and extend my programming knowledge, notably in a compiled language, while also gaining exposure to product management and DevOps.

 You can find more about what I learnt on [my Makers Portfolio](https://github.com/AdrienFabre/makers_coding_bootcamp_portfolio).